Comparison

 Pocket Clear vs Mint: Which Expense Tracker Is Better in 2026?

-Updated January 2026 · 10 min read
+Updated April 2026 · 10 min read

 Looking for an expense tracker and torn between Pocket Clear and Mint?
 You're not alone.
 These two apps represent fundamentally different philosophies about how you should track your money.